-The Atlas of Galaxies was compiled by Maja Kierdorf (former scientific member of the MPIfR) and Rainer Beck (MPIfR Bonn)
+The Atlas of Galaxies was compiled by Maja Kierdorf (former member of scientific staff at the MPIfR) and Rainer Beck (MPIfR Bonn)

 This Atlas was created to enjoy the beauty and diversity of galaxies seen through “radio eyes”.
 The images are based on radio observations in broad wavelength bands that are relatively free of man-made interference.
 These “radio continuum” images are signatures of cosmic magnetic fields and cosmic-ray electrons.
 Gas and dust in galaxies can be imaged by observing in spectral lines in the radio and other spectral ranges.
 Such images are not included in this Atlas.

 The images of this Atlas are accompanied by information about the telescope, the wavelength, the angular resolution, and the publication source.

 All images may be used for scientific and public outreach purposes.
 The data rights belong to those listed in the corresponding publication.
 We kindly ask to give reference to the website of this Atlas and the original publication.

 Most images of this Atlas (total and polarized intensities) are available as FITS data files and can be downloaded by clicking onto the file name to the right of each image.
 In all follow-up publications using these data, credit must be given to the owners and their institute.
 Unpublished data cannot be downloaded.
 Requests for FITS files of Stokes Q and U (needed to compute polarization angles) should be addressed to the data owners.

 The data owners are responsible for any errors in the data files, not the authors of the Atlas.